 Care of the Environment

 One of the first things you will notice when entering the environment is that it is totally and completely arranged for the size of small children.
 Because of this the children feel more comfortable and responsible for taking care of the things in their environment.
-We have materials for dish washing, table washing, plant care, sweeping and wood polishing just to name a few.
+We have materials for dish washing, table washing, plant care, sweeping and wood polishing.

 Children at this age love to imitate what the adults around them are doing and we give them the opportunity to do this using materials sized for them and without interrupting or “redoing” what they have accomplished.
 The children are given lessons on the materials, so they can see what each lesson entails, and then are given the opportunity to work with the materials for as long as they want, repeating the steps as many times as they need to feel accomplished.